bast/runtest/doc/filter_options.rst

 ----------------------------------------------

 You can ignore very small numbers with ignore_below.
 Default is 1.0e-40.
-Ignore all floats that are smaller than this number.
+Ignore all floats that are smaller than this number (this option ignores the sign).

 As an example consider the following result tensor::